prakashnm/Item-based-Collaborative-Filtering-for-Recommendation/README.md

  It is to understand item-based collaborative ﬁltering for building an efﬁcient recommendation system under a large amount of movie rating data: Netﬂix prize problem

  Steps:
- Generated my own data with the following format.
+ Generated data using InputFileGenerator.java with the following format.

  users, movies, rating